eriakul/Complexity_Science_Project_1/reports/report.md

 - Nodes are initialized in the _susceptible_ state.
 - The simulation starts by exposing the disease to a random _susceptible_ individual.
 The individual becomes _exposed_.
 An _exposed_ person goes through an incubation period defined by a Weibull distribution (power parameter 2.21, scale factor 1.10), and then moves on to the _infectious_ state.
 - At every time step (12 hours), the _infectious_ individuals have a chance of probability p of exposing the disease to their neighboring nodes.
 The probability of exposure is defined by p = 1 - (1 - 0.003)<sup>(.25 * edge\_weight)</sup>.
-- At every time step (12 hours), previously _infectious_ individuals become _recovered_ and will no longer spread the disease.
-This simulates the individual leaving school within half a day.
+- Also at every time step, previously _infectious_ individuals become _recovered_ with probability p = 1 - 0.95<sup>t</sup>, where t is the number of time steps the individual has been _infectious_.

 ## Results

-Salathé et al. ran their SEIR model 1000 times and plotted the percentage of infected individuals at every time step.
+Salathé et al. ran their SEIR model 1000 times and plotted the percentage of infected individuals at every time step (note the truncated Y axis).

 ![Visualization of infection by Salathé et al](https://github.com/eriakul/Complexity_Science_Project_1/blob/master/reports/TheirPlot.JPG)
 Figure 1: Graph from the paper by Salethé et al. The gray lines are infected people per run.
 The red lines represent absentee data.